What Is A Diamond Cut?

 In diamond grading, ‘cut’ refers to the quality of a diamond’s cut, specifically its proportions and symmetry.
-Aside from shape, the quality of a diamond’s cut determines its ability to capture and reflect light, thereby producing brilliance.
+It is important to note that the cut of a diamond does not refer to a diamond’s shape (Pear Shape, Heart Shape, Round Shape, etc.).
+The cut quality of a diamond directly affects its overall look.
+It also determines a diamond’s ability to capture and reflect light, thereby producing brilliance.
 In fact, many consider cut to be the most important factor when choosing a diamond.

 1. Weight ratio- The appearance of the size of a diamond relative to its weight

-3. Polish – How smooth or scratched the surface surface is after the polishing process
+3. Polish – How smooth or scratched the surface is after the polishing process

-7. Scintillation- flashes of light produced when a diamond is moved in light
+7. Scintillation – Flashes of light produced when a diamond is moved in the light

-Diamond cutting requires a high level of craftsmanship, and must strike the right balance between stone size and cut quality: Either produce a diamond that’s larger but less well cut, or produce a very well cut diamond that’s smaller in size?
+Diamond cutting requires a high level of craftsmanship and must strike the right balance between stone size and cut quality.